EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

   not using OpenMP you should set this to `1`)

 After this you will usually launch your parallel program using the `srun` command.
-At its simplest, `srun` does not need any arguments (it will use the values supplied to `sbatch` to work out how many parallel processes to launch) (**TODO** check this is really the case) but it is usually good practice to explicitly set the number of tasks and the number of tasks per node to ensure that you are getting the parallel distribution you expect.
-In the example above, we want to use all the cores on 4 nodes; as there are 128 cores per node this gives us 512 tasks in total with 128 tasks per node.
-Our `srun` command looks like:
+At its simplest, `srun` only needs 1 argument to specify the correct binding of processes to cores (it will use the values supplied to `sbatch` to work out how many parallel processes to launch).
+In the example above, our `srun` command simply looks like:

 ```
-srun --nodes=4 --ntasks-per-node=128 xthi
+srun --cpu-bind=cores xthi
 ```
 {: .language-bash}

 > ## Underpopulation of nodes
 > You may often want to *underpopulate* nodes on ARCHER2 to access more memory or more memory
 > bandwidth per task.
-Can you state the `srun` command and options you would use to run `xthi`:
+Can you state the `sbatch` options you would use to run `xthi`:
 >
-> On 4 nodes with 64 tasks per node?
+> 1. On 4 nodes with 64 tasks per node?
->
-> On 8 nodes with 2 tasks per node, 1 task per socket?
+> 2. On 8 nodes with 2 tasks per node, 1 task per socket?
->
-> On 4 nodes with 32 tasks per node, ensuring an even distribution across the 8 NUMA regions
+> 3. On 4 nodes with 32 tasks per node, ensuring an even distribution across the 8 NUMA regions
 > on the node?
 >
 > Once you have your answers run them in job scripts and check that the binding of tasks to
 > nodes and cores output by `xthi` is what you expect.
 >
 > > ## Solution
-> > `srun --nodes=4 --ntasks-per-node=64 xthi`
-> >
+> > 1. `--nodes=4 --ntasks-per-node=64`
-> > `srun --nodes=8 --ntasks-per-node=2 --ntasks-per-socket=1 xthi`
+> > 2. `--nodes=8 --ntasks-per-node=2 --ntasks-per-socket=1`
-> >
-> > `srun --nodes=4 --ntasks-per-node=32 --ntasks-per-socket=16 --cores-per-task=4 xthi`
+> > 3. `--nodes=4 --ntasks-per-node=32 --ntasks-per-socket=16 --cpus-per-task=4`
 > {: .solution}
 {: .challenge}